Nna-DO/Projects/README.md

-These are screenshots and steps taken to create CI/CD pipeline using Github Actions on an AWS EC2 self-hosted runners.
+These are screenshots and steps taken to create CI/CD pipeline using GitHub Actions on an AWS EC2 self-hosted runners.

 Step 1.
 Go to the GitHub repository settings , select “Runners” under “Actions” and click on the New self-hosted runner.
 Select Linux (using the AWS Ubuntu image)